 The ultimate guide to customer segmentation for support teams

-If you’re not using customer segmentation for support, you're missing out.
+Customer segmentation isn’t just for marketing and product teams.
 Here’s how to put segmentation to work for your support team.

 Published November 23, 2020

-You see it in office lunch rooms, middle school dance floors and on social media: we, as humans, love belonging to groups.
+You see it in office lunchrooms, at high school dances, and on social media: humans love belonging to groups.